 Think of it as a trade-off: would you rather pay a higher premium each month for more comprehensive coverage, or a lower premium for a plan that requires you to pay for some services as you use them?
 Understanding these key differences will help you find a plan that fits both your healthcare needs and your budget.
 Let’s look at some of the most popular options side-by-side to see how they work.

-Comparing Plan G vs. Plan N
+Head-to-Head: Medigap Plan G vs. Plan N

 Two of the most popular choices for new Medicare members are Plan G and Plan N. They both offer robust coverage but have a few important distinctions that can make one a better fit for you than the other.